Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, we are faced with a huge number of options in most areas of life nowadays, and this is often more bewildering than beneficial.

-Day-to-day affairs

-The loss of profits and productivity would not be worth a single day of more convenient traffic.
+# Expression
+## Counter
+While money can play a crucial role in contributing to happiness, it is **not the sole determining factor**.

-It may at first seem that ...
+While it is undeniable that ...

+Themselves, **rather than** the goverment, are supposed to be responsible for

+## Causation
+Is one of the main causes of ...

+## Contrast
+By contrast / On the contrary, it may be regarded more as a ...

+## Affect
 It would do more to ...

 Could have devastating ... effects on ...

-For one thing,

-On the contrary, it may be regarded more as a ...
-By contrast
+## Solution

+## Subjective
+It is a commonly discussed topic among parents

+I strongly believe that this modern development is largely **detrimental** to culture worldwide.

+Get a clear perspective of what they are hoping to do with their lives

+I'm wondering if this is a idiomatic

+In my mind

+It may at first seem that ...

 Have no other options to ...

 While it is a noble goal to ...

----
-Improve the situation

-Is likely to need more than a simple rise in the price of  petrol

-While it is undeniable that

-Is one of the main causes of

-It would be very unpopular with everyone who ...

-I think to tackle the problem

-A more effective strategy for improving air quality

-Be supplanted by ...

-In my mind

-commute / commuting

-hold hand out to the goverment

-allocate funds to ...

-ethnic groups

-cost-effective

-I'm wondering if this is a idiomatic
+## Pending
+The way individuals choose to use their wealth will **shape the extent to** which money can buy happiness in today's society.

+The loss of profits and productivity would not be worth a single day of more convenient traffic.

-The watch mechanism is extremely intricate
+The watch **mechanism** is extremely **intricate**

-The only obligation to people is ...

-Globalized world

-Print most public documents in every one of those ethnic group's languages

-A themselves, rather than the goverment, are supposed to be responsible for

-It's quite common these days for young people in many countries to ...

-Broader view of life to draw on
+Broader view of life to **draw on**
 Broaden their horizons

-Get a clear perspertive of what they are hoping to do with their lives

-May be the best way to gain this

 I need to take some time off from work
 There are certainly dangers in taking time off at that important age

-I strongly believe that this modern development is largely detrimental to culture worldwide.

-ethos
-is inextricably bound up in ...

-relentless

-every corner of the world

-bland

-oust the traditional objects

-the rise in unemployment
-provide employment for local people

-the manifestations of a place's character

-crafted
-old-school craftspeople

-ritual

-cosmetic

-utensil: kitchen utensils

-disillusioned

-impel visitors to open their wallets

-souvenirs

-but I say that

-faceless uniformity is a dreary prospect

-===
-A deep distaste for learning

-Count the hours until class ends

-Is as mysterious as it is worrying

-Looking for answers to this issue, one may consider ...

-rebellious youths always develop the notion that they have the world figured out

-confirmation bias

-proliferation

-idealized image

-In spite of his injury,

-the spite that students have for learning may be the dwindling returns on their long study sessions

-It is a commonly discussed topic among parents

-be imparted more advantages

-study tirelessly in hopes of getting even the smallest step ahead in the educational rat race

-in the form of grades and tests

-aspire to intellect
+The concept of identity **is inextricably bound up in** our cultural heritage and personal experiences.

+**The rise in unemployment** has been a significant concern for policymakers and the general public alike.

+The new factory opening in the area will **provide employment[u] for** local people.

+The mesmerizing displays of luxury goods **impel visitors to open their wallets**.

+After days of rain and gloomy weather, the thought of spending the weekend indoors with no exciting plans ahead **seemed like a dreary prospect**.

+Despite **having a deep distaste for learning**, he **reluctantly** attended the mandatory workshops **at the university**.

+**Rebellious youths** always **develop the notion** that **they have the world figured out**

+**As the deadline approaches**, he can't help but **count the hours** until his presentation.

+Investing in education can **impart more advantages to** individuals in terms of career opportunities and personal growth.

+Study **tirelessly** in hopes of getting even the smallest step ahead in **the educational rat race**

+Many young students **aspire to intellect** and pursue higher education to achieve their academic goals.

+Students' academic performance is often **evaluated in the form of grades and tests**.

+The team **collaborated effectively** to **tackle the problem** and find a solution that satisfied everyone.

+By implementing effective policies and investing in infrastructure, we can **improve the situation** of public transportation in our city.

+Traditional bookstores have **been supplanted by** online retailers as the preferred choice for purchasing books.

+Investing in energy-efficient appliances is a **cost-effective** way to reduce your monthly utility bills.

+People from **every corner of the world** gathered in the city to celebrate the international cultural festival.

+The vibrant street art and bustling markets are **the manifestations of** this place's character.

+After facing multiple setbacks in his career, John **became thoroughly disillusioned with** the corporate world and decided to **pursue his passion for** art instead.

+The government decided to **allocate funds to** improve the healthcare system in rural areas.

+I **commute to** work by train every morning.
+The new job will involve much less **commuting[u]**.
+The long daily commuting to work was exhausting and time-consuming."

+**Despite the overwhelming evidence presented**, her **confirmation bias** led her to only pay attention to information that supported her preexisting beliefs.

+Coffee and the newspaper are part of my morning **ritual**.
+喝咖啡和读报纸是我早晨必做的事情之一。